Maria Barbara Bach: Life

 Maria Barbara Bach was born at Gehren, Schwarzburg-Sondershausen, to Catherina (d.
 1704) and Michael Bach (1648–1694).
 Her father was organist and town scribe at Gehren.
-Her older sister, Barbara Catherina, gave testimony on Bach's behalf in the famous 'Geyersbach' incident in which Bach was punched in the face by a student and defended himself by drawing his sword.
+Her older sister, Barbara Catherina, gave testimony on Johann Sebastian's behalf in the famous "Geyersbach" incident, in which Bach was struck in the face by a student, and defended himself by drawing his sword.
 Her godparents were Martin Feldhaus, a merchant and burgomaster in Arnstadt, and Magarethe Wedermann (daughter of the Arnstadt town scribe Johann Wedemann), with whom she lived after her mother's death in 1704.

-Maria Barbara was 23 years old when she married Johann Sebastian Bach.
+Maria Barbara married Johann Sebastian Bach when she was twenty-three years old.
 The extended Bach family was closely knit, and as Maria Barbara was his second cousin, it is fairly safe to assume that they knew each other at least casually from childhood.
 They became close during Bach's tenure as organist of Mühlhausen's St. Blasius Church, and were able to marry at Dornheim on 17 October 1707, thanks to an inheritance of fifty gulden (more than half his annual salary) which he received from his maternal uncle, Tobias Lämmerhirt.
 Little is known of her life or their marriage, except that they were contented.

-According to the Nekrolog ('obituary') co-authored by Carl Philipp Emanuel and Bach student Johann Friedrich Agricola, Maria Barbara's death in 1720 was sudden and unexpected.
+According to the Nekrolog ("obituary") co-authored by Carl Philipp Emanuel and Bach student Johann Friedrich Agricola, Maria Barbara's death in 1720 was sudden and unexpected.
 Bach was at the Carlsbad spa accompanying his employer, Prince Leopold of Anhalt-Köthen, when she died.
 When Bach left Köthen, Maria Barbara was in perfectly good health; but when he returned two months later, he was shocked to learn that she had died and been buried on 7 July.
 The cause of her death is undocumented.
 Professor Helga Thoene proposed that Bach's famous Violin Partita No. 2 (especially the final "Chaconne" movement) was written as a tombeau for Maria Barbara.
 However, these claims are controversial.

 Johann and Maria Barbara had seven children, three of whom died in infancy: